 - Respond to emotions of the patient and family.

 - Establish goals for care and treatment possibilities when possible.

 - Formulate an overall plan with patient.

+Hospice works to honor the wishes of those individuals with terminal illness who prefer to die in their own homes and on their own terms.
 There are major differences in hospice relationships – let us help build one that benefits you and your patients.
 Our team has the programs and the procedures to make our relationship one that will be valued by you and your staff.
-Contact us today to learn the many benefits of a relationship with Oklahoma Hospice Care and the difference we can make together in the lives of those most in need of care!
+Contact us today to learn the many benefits of a relationship with Kansas Palliative & Hospice Care and the difference we can make together in the lives of those most in need of care!